wpendl99/.github/profile/webServices/fetch/fetch.md

   });
 ```

 You can also run this code in the browser's debugger console.
-This will allows you to get typeahead help and clearly see any errors that your experiments generate.
+This will allows you to get type-ahead help and clearly see any errors that your experiments generate.